taustation-fan/taustation-fan.github.io/ships.md

 The [Tau Tracker shows upper and lower fuel prices per gram that have been observed per station](https://tracker.tauguide.de/fuel).

-Refueling is also slow, but you can spend bonds to speed it up.
+Refueling can take several segments, and is proportional to the amount of fuel that you load up (always total tank size minus spent fuel).
+You can halve the refueling time by spending 10 bonds.

 There are University courses available to reduce fuel consumption and to reduce the damage that ships take during normal operation.